rick-r/marriage-figaro-norway/captions.md

 e con più ricca pompa
 rendervi appien felici.

-(Marcellina si trovi.)
-Andate, amici.

 (I said I'd do it, and I will, as long as we finish shooting today.)

 Er.
 Yes, sounds great, and I promise we'll have a huge party with everyone there.
-But first we have to finish the shoot!
+But first we have to get back to work, and finish this shoot!

+(Marcellina si trovi.)

 (go find marcellina) (aside to Basilio)
 //And we'll have to run it past Marcellina for Health & Safety of course...

+Andate, amici.
 Let's go!